whatwedo/craffft/README.md

-# Web Build Kit
+# Craffft

-Web Build Kit is a black boxed build system for creating future proof web applications and web apps.
+Craffft is a black boxed build system for creating future proof web applications and web apps.

 ## Features